Panel OKs Dems' $3.5T bill, crunch time for Biden agenda - NewsBreak

 Panel OKs Dems' $3.5T bill, crunch time for Biden agenda

-WASHINGTON — (AP) — Democrats pushed a $3.5 trillion, 10-year bill strengthening social safety net and climate programs through the House Budget Committee, but one Democrat voted “no,” illustrating the challenges party leaders face in winning the near unanimity they'll need to push the sprawling package through Congress.
+Democrats pushed a $3.5 trillion, 10-year bill strengthening social safety net and climate programs through the House Budget Committee, but one Democrat voted “no,” illustrating the challenges party leaders face in winning the near unanimity they'll need to push the sprawling package through Congress

 The Democratic-dominated panel, meeting virtually Saturday, approved the measure on a near party-line vote, 20-17.
 Passage marked a necessary but minor checking of a procedural box for Democrats by edging it a step closer to debate by the full House.
 Under budget rules, the committee wasn’t allowed to significantly amend the 2,465-page measure, the product of 13 other House committees.